GiGurra/snail/README.md

 - Reference max bandwidth achieved on loopback: 240-250 GBit/s
   - achieved sending larger (10kB+) byte chunks as messages without
   - `hperf3` achieved only about 135 GBit/s, but I'm probably using it wrong
-- Request rate with small, individually processed, messages (4 Bytes/message): 300-350 million requests/s
+- Request rate with small requests/responses (4 Bytes): 300-350 million request-responses/s
-- Request rate with "regular", individually processed, messages (250 Bytes/message): 20-30 million requests/s
+- Request rate with "regular" requests/responses (250 Bytes): 20-30 million request-responses/s
   - (100-150 Gbit/s)
-- Request rate with http1.1 request/responses using `h2load` as load generator: 20-25 million requests/s
+- Request rate with http1.1 using `h2load` as load generator: 20-25 million request-responses/s
-- Request rate with json payload: 5 million requests/s
+- Request rate with json payload: 5 million request-responses/s
   - Almost all time spent in go std lib json marshalling/unmarshalling

 ### Experimental features used in testing and benchmarking